Michael Hordern: London debut

 Hordern's London debut came in January 1937, as an understudy to Bernard Lee in the play Night Sky at the Savoy Theatre.
 On nights when he was not required, Hordern would be called upon to undertake the duties of assistant stage manager, for which he was paid £2.10s a week.
 In March, Daltry, who had since formed his own company, Westminster Productions, cast Hordern as Ludovico in Othello.

 The part became Hordern's first paid role as an actor for a theatre company.
 The play was an instant hit and ran at the People's Theatre in Mile End for two weeks.
 It also starred the English actor Stephen Murray in the title role, but he became contractually obliged elsewhere towards the end of the run.
 This allowed Hordern to take his place for which Daltry paid Hordern an extra £1 a week.

 After Othellos closure, Daltry undertook a tour of Scandinavia and the Baltic with two plays, Outward Bound, and Arms and the Man.
 He employed Hordern in both with the first being the more successful.
 It was a time that the actor recognised as being a turning point in his professional acting career.
 On his return to London, and after spending a few weeks in unemployment, he was offered a part in the ill-fated Ninety Sail.
-The play, about Sir Christopher Wren's time in the Royal Navy, was cancelled on the day Hordern was due to start work, with "unforeseen problems" cited as the reason by its producers.
+The play, about Samuel Pepys and the Royal Navy, was cancelled on the day Hordern was due to start work, with "unforeseen problems" cited as the reason by its producers.